TheDuffman85/crowdsec-web-ui/README.md

 ## Architecture

 -   **Frontend**: React (Vite) + Tailwind CSS.
 Located in `frontend/`.
--   **Backend**: Node.js (Express).
+-   **Backend**: Bun (Express).
 Acts as an intelligent caching layer for CrowdSec Local API (LAPI) with delta updates and optimized chunked historical data sync.
--   **Database**: SQLite (better-sqlite3).
+-   **Database**: SQLite (native bun:sqlite).
 Persists alerts and decisions locally in `/app/data/crowdsec.db` to reduce memory usage and support historical data.
--   **Security**: The application runs as a non-root user (`node`) inside the container and communicates with CrowdSec via HTTP/LAPI.
+-   **Security**: The application runs as a non-root user (`bun`) inside the container and communicates with CrowdSec via HTTP/LAPI.
 It uses **Machine Authentication** (User/Password) to obtain a JWT for full access (read/write).

 ## Prerequisites